 Immersed in nature: 7+ books.

-(01) Written by a giant in animal advocacy, environment protection.
+(01) A giant in animal advocacy, environment protection.

 “Lost In The Barrens” Farley Mowat 1956

-(02) Outdoor activity or gear on the cover.
+(02) Outdoors activity or gear on the cover.

 “The Emily Carr Mystery” Eric Wilson 2001